ocean conservation, one breath at a time

-Hector's Dolphins, and their subspecies the Maui's Dolphins, are the world's smallest cetacean and the most endangered dolphin species.
+Hector's Dolphins, and their subspecies the Maui Dolphins, are the world's smallest cetacean, and the most endangered dolphin species.

-- they are found only in areas of New Zealand's coastal waters, in water shallower than 100m.
+found only in NZ coastal waters, in water shallower than 100m

-- irresponsible fishing methods have bought their populations to these levels, since the dolphins are easily entangled in nets that are invisible to the sonar they use for echo-location.
+irresponsible fishing methods have bought numbers to these levels: the dolphins easily entangle in nets that are invisible to their sonar.

 Plastic is forever

 These two facts, combined with the huge increase in plastic products that are used daily (over a million tonnes per day produced worldwide) has caused our oceans to become inundated with plastic, floating on the surface or coating the reef and seafloor.

 America alone throws away 50 billion plastic water bottles per year.